dailymotion/vmap-js/README.md

 Run `npm run dev` to watch changes.

-Serve an HTML file located at the project root.
+Then serve an HTML file located at the project root.

 ```html
 <script src="dist/vmap-js.js"></script>